PBA-Dev/PGRechner3.0/README.md

 - **app** – the Flask application listening on port `5000`.
 - **db** – a PostgreSQL database.
-- **nginx** – a reverse proxy exposing the app on port `8081`.
+- **nginx** – a reverse proxy for the Flask app.

-The Compose file maps container port `80` to host port `8081`, so access the application at [opbrechner.optimum-pflegeberatung.de](opbrechner.optimum-pflegeberatung.de).
+The Compose file relies on an external Nginx proxy for domain routing.
+When the proxy is configured, visit [http://opbrechner.optimum-pflegeberatung.de](http://opbrechner.optimum-pflegeberatung.de) to reach the application.

-Open [opbrechner.optimum-pflegeberatung.de](opbrechner.optimum-pflegeberatung.de) once the services are running.
+Open [http://opbrechner.optimum-pflegeberatung.de](opbrechner.optimum-pflegeberatung.de) once the services are running.

 ## Running with Docker